 and won’t let go.
 Its goal is clear—to make it impossible to function on the web without a

 Owning your own identity and managing it is going to be one of the big contention points in the

 future.
 These proprietary, brand owned identities

-each other for screen dominance won’t last forever.
+for screen dominance won’t last forever.